rizkyian78/bank_soal_smk/task.md

 - endpoint must be protected
 - show Entity Relation Database
 - must be deployed
+- each group have 1 FE repository and 1 BE repository

 P.S: you can use any endpoint that available in movie or tv series